|

 SWOT analysis template for assessing strengths, weaknesses, opportunities,

-and threats for your call center
+and threats for your center

 -